rnc/nicks-shell/ansible-windows/README.md

 ### TODO:

+* Disable Lock Screen Ads
 * Turn off live tiles
-* Windows update on demand (???)
 * Uninstall extra games?
-* Remove advertisments
-* Remove tracking
 * Disable Cortana
   * Potentially _removing_ Cortana can break search (https://superuser.com/questions/977425/uninstall-cortana-windows-10)
-* Disable People icon, and possibly Ink Workspace and touch keyboard buttons.
-* Disable Uploading Updates to Other PCs Over the Internet
-* Disable Lock Screen Ads
-* Stop Suggested Apps From Appearing in the Start Menu
-* Get Rid of Nagging Taskbar Pop-ups
-* Prevent Notification Ads From Appearing
-* Remove Advertisements From File Explorer
-* Banish “Get Office” Notifications
-* Avoid the Built-in Solitaire Game
-* Remove windows ink

 #### Notes on todo

 * Only reveal hidden files (etc) for single user not all.
+* Consider use of https://chocolatey.org/packages/choco-cleaner but would need to disable scheduled task perhaps.
+* Secondary admin user setup and child user setup.

 ## SSH Setup

-Ensure OpenSSH server is installed on the Windows machine.
-Use the below instructions (even if running within a VM).
+Ensure OpenSSH server is installed on the Windows machine and the account has a password.
+Use the below instructions (even if running within a VM - remember to configure port forwarding).

 First, ensure OpenSSH server is enabled: